-In Mexico, labour unions are the Dark Side of syndicalism: while in the Old Lady and other parts of the world these organizations are meant to be a counterweight from the employers and their Trade Associations, meant to prevent excessive power from each other, here they are just an organized mob focused for one purpose only: preserving the (wealthy) status of their governing elites, as well as constraining free market and Mexico’s growth since their creation.
+In Mexico, labour unions are on the Dark Side of syndicalism: while in the Old Lady and other parts of the world these organizations are meant to be a counterweight from the employers and their Trade Associations, intended to prevent excessive power from each other, here they are just an organized mob focused for one purpose only: preserving the (wealthy) status of their leaders, as well as constraining free market economy and Mexico’s growth since their creation.

-Trade Unions have become extremely corrupt, sometimes violent, led by gangsters-wannabe who use the massive manpower from their affiliates to pressure Federal, State and local governments, leveraging and blocking laws, getting concessions and other privileges in their favour.
+Trade Unions have become extremely corrupt, sometimes violent, led by gangsters-wannabe who use the massive manpower from their affiliates to pressure Federal, State, and local governments, leveraging and blocking laws, getting concessions as well as other privileges in their favour.

 Labour racketeering is the proper term for what they do.
 La Cosa Nostra started it in the US, and now Mexican unions carry on the tradition in here.

 Through these tactics, their power in Mexico has grown beyond control.
 It is unclear in which extent the Government has allowed or even pushed forward this situation.
 For example, half of Mexico’s government employees are teachers, which makes the Mexican National Educational Workers Union – SNTE, the largest union in Latin America with 1.4 million members…